 Coffee is for everyone, but it can be difficult weeding through the millions of options out there.
 Here is what we recommend based on the type of coffee drinker you are.
+We also recommend getting our Coffee Brewing Guide to help you navigate all the craziness that is craft coffee.

 The Casual Drinker: If you aren’t overly concerned about extracting every little bit of coffee, and just want the juice out of your Mr.Coffee to taste better.
 If that is you, then all you need is fresh roasted, high quality coffee.
 You can get that here.